jameszil/Tableau/colombia_homicide_rate/README.md

 <br />
 <img src="https://github.com/jameszil/pictures/blob/main/Tableau/col%20mayor16.png?raw=true" height="80%" width="80%" alt="Steps"/>
 <br />
-To counter this change, I calculated the percent change in crime over a 5 year period.
-This trend would show me if a city's crime is increasing or decreasing over a longer period of time.
+To address this rapid shift, I calculated the percent change in crime over a 5 year period.
+This trend will reveal if a city's crime is increasing or decreasing over a longer period of time.
 While the regular homicide rate is a good indicator of overall crime, the percent change calulcation will help to determine the stability of cities and regions.
 <br />
 <img src="https://github.com/jameszil/pictures/blob/main/Tableau/colpct.png?raw=true" height="80%" width="80%" alt="Steps"/>